Invest in Macedonia

 From 2% to 5%.

-The Foreigners Law covers three categories of Macedonian visa: transit (B), short stay (C) and long stay (D).
+The Foreigners Law covers three categories of Macedonian visas: transit (B), short stay (C) and long stay (D).
 The transit visa (B) allows its holders to stay in the country for a maximum of 5 days.
-The short-stay visa (C) allows a stay with single or multiple entries up to 3 months, for a period of six months.
-The long-term visa is issued to a foreigner who wishes to obtain a temporary residence permit in Macedonia for work, study, scientific research, medical treatment, family reunification or humanitarian work.
+The short-stay visa (C) allows a stay with single or multiple entries for up to 3 months, for a period of six months.
+The long-term visa is issued to foreigners who wish to obtain a temporary residence permit in North Macedonia for work, study, scientific research, medical treatment, family reunification or humanitarian work.
 There are three types of residence permits: up to 3 months, temporary permits and permanent permits.

-Temporary Residence Permits are issued by the Ministry of Interior, in the cases mentioned above, in addition to foreigners of an EU member state or of the OECD, who have acquired a residential property, a building, apartment or house with a value greater than EUR 40,000.
-The Temporary Residence Permit is extendable if the requirements of its issuance persist at the time of the extension, as long as the holder has resided in Macedonia a quarter of the period for which the permit was issued.
+Temporary Residence Permits are issued by the Ministry of Interior, in the cases mentioned above.
+Additionally, foreigners of an EU member state or of the OECD who have acquired a residential property, building, apartment or house with a value greater than EUR 40,000 are also eligible.
+The Temporary Residence Permit is extendable if the requirements of its issuance persist at the time of the extension, and as long as the holder has resided in North Macedonia for a quarter of the period for which the permit was issued.

-The Personal Work Permit is issued to foreigners who intend to start a commercial activity in Macedonia, for a fixed period of 1 to 3 years or indefinite, at the request of the interested party.
+The Personal Work Permit is issued to foreigners who intend to start a commercial activity in North Macedonia, for a fixed period of 1 to 3 years or indefinitely, at the request of the interested party.
 The Employment Work Permit is issued for a maximum period of one year.
-The Work Permits are issued for job purposes and its duration may vary.
+Work Permits are issued for job purposes and their duration may vary.

-For a business trip, meetings, business contacts, provision of services, including preparation of the company to penetrate the market, it is not necessary to have a Work Permit.
+For business trips, meetings, business contacts, and provision of services, including the preparation of a company to penetrate the market, having a Work Permit is not necessary.

-Macedonia is definitely a business-friendly country.
-A one-stop-shop system to register a company in 4 hours, income taxes both personal and corporate at a flat rate of 10% and banking privacy.
-In addition to its strategic location, with free EU market access, low labor costs and a growing economy makes set up a company and invest in Macedonia an internationalization option to consider.
+North Macedonia is undoubtedly a business-friendly country.
+With a one-stop-shop system to register a company in 4 hours, corporate and personal income taxes maintained at a flat rate of 10%, and high levels of banking privacy make it an option to consider for a wide range of individuals and companies.
+In addition, a strategic location, with free EU market access, low labor costs and a growing economy make setting up a company and investing in North Macedonia an internationalization option to consider.

-We can help you, whether to immigrate, incorporate, open a bank account or invest in real estate in Macedonia.
-Reach out us or check how we can help you.
-You can also join our PT Society, our Do-it-yourself center, where you will find all the key information to internationalize your life, your business, and your personal finances.
+Whether you want to immigrate, incorporate a company, open a bank account or invest in real estate in Macedonia, we can help you.
+Feel free to reach out to us if you would like a free consultation call, or explore the different ways that we can help you realize your internationalization strategy.
+You can also sign up for our free newsletter to keep up to date with regular, detailed explanations of international structuring, investment and citizenship-related developments and concepts, enroll in our FT Master Course, or visit Do-it-yourself center, where you will find all the key information to internationalize your life, your business, and your personal finances.